jaaplallie/wtshoot/README.md

-# wtshoot
+# WTShoot, A Willem Tell Application
-application to count points in shooting competition
+An application to count points in shooting competitions.